What is Building Decarbonization?

 - Installing renewable energy systems where possible.

-Play 2.2: Support electrification of existing buildings
+Play 2.2: Support Electrification of Existing Buildings

 Reduce Energy Use in Existing Buildings